mynk9/mynk9/README.md

 - 👋 Hi, I’m Mayank
 - 👀 I’m interested in Mern Stack Development
 - 🌱 I’m currently learning html/css/js
-- 📫 How to reach me linkedin :- mayankprajapat475@gmai.com
+- 📫 How to reach me gmail :- mayankprajapat475@gmai.com

 <!---
 mynk9/mynk9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.